odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 For deployment on a productive server, there are some important settings and security related things to consider.

 You can use composer to generate an optimized build of your application.
-All dev-dependencies are removed and the Composer autoloader is optimized for performance.
+All dev-dependencies are removed, and the Composer autoloader is optimized for performance.

 Run this command in the same directory as the project’s composer.json file: